Skip to content

 Unlike many GitHub projects (but like many VCS projects), we care more about the contents of commits than about the contents of PRs.
 We review each commit separately, and we don't squash-merge the PR (so please manually squash any fixup commits before sending for review).

 Each commit should ideally do one thing.
 For example, if you need to refactor a function in order to add a new feature cleanly, put the refactoring in one commit and the new feature in a different commit.
 If the refactoring itself consists of many parts, try to separate out those into separate commits.
 You can use jj split to do it if you didn't realize ahead of time how it should be split up.
 Include tests and documentation in the same commit as the code they test and document.
-The commit message should describe the changes in the commit; the PR description can even be empty, but feel free to include a personal message.

 When you address comments on a PR, don't make the changes in a commit on top (as is typical on GitHub).
 Instead, please make the changes in the appropriate commit.
-You can do that by creating a new commit on top of the initial commit (jj new <commit>) and then squash in the changes when you're done (jj squash). jj git push will automatically force-push the branch.
+You can do that by creating a new commit on top of the initial commit (jj new <commit>) and then squash in the changes when you're done (jj squash). jj git push will automatically force-push the bookmark.

 When your first PR has been approved, we typically give you contributor access, so you can address any remaining minor comments and then merge the PR yourself when you're ready.
 If you realize that some comments require non-trivial changes, please ask your reviewer to take another look.